 The doctor examines the newborn for any obvious abnormalities or signs of distress.
 A full physical examination comes later.
 The newborn's overall condition is recorded at 1 minute and at 5 minutes after birth using the Apgar score.
 A low Apgar score is a sign that the newborn is having difficulty and may need extra assistance with breathing or blood circulation.
 Once the newborn is stable and has breastfed, the nurses obtain the weight and length.

 Keeping the newborn warm is critical.
 As soon as possible, the newborn is wrapped in lightweight clothing (swaddled), and the head is covered to reduce the loss of body heat.
-A few drops of an antibiotic are placed into the eyes to prevent infection from any harmful organisms that the newborn may have had contact with during delivery.
+A few drops of an antibiotic, such as erythromycin, tetracycline, or silver nitrate, are placed into the eyes to prevent infection from any harmful organisms that the newborn may have had contact with during delivery.

+Immediately after a normal birth, the mother and father or the mother's partner are encouraged to hold their newborn.
+Some experts believe that early physical contact with the newborn helps establish bonding.
+However, parents can bond well with their newborn even when the first hours are not spent together.
 The mother and newborn usually recover together in the delivery room.
 If the delivery is in a birth center, the mother, father or mother's partner, and newborn remain together in the same room.
-Mothers who are breastfeeding put their newborn to their breast within the first 30 minutes.
+Mothers who are breastfeeding put their newborn to their breast within the first 30 minutes after delivery.
+Breastfeeding stimulates oxytocin , a hormone that helps the mother's womb to heal and promotes development of the milk supply.
 Once transported to the nursery, newborns are placed on their back in a small crib and kept warm.
 Because all babies are born with low levels of vitamin K, a doctor or nurse gives an injection of vitamin K to prevent bleeding (hemorrhagic disease of the newborn).